 Having one successful brand may work for some merchants.
 It’s not a sustainable technique as competition grows and unexpected supply chain issues occur.
 It can be as simple as having complimentary items and seasonal offerings so that when one product’s demand drops, the other takes over.
 If you want to make better inventory decisions and add one or more products to your catalogue, Amazon market research tools can help you.

 Let’s take a closer look at what you have.
-What system do you use to keep track of your FBA orders, shipments, and suppliers?
+What system do you use to keep track of your Amazon FBA orders, shipments, and suppliers?
 How are things going if you’re crunching the numbers on your spreadsheets or relying on various Seller Central reports?
 Do you have a habit of carrying too much?
 Is it too little?
-Having the exact number is critical, especially with the new FBA restock limits by storage-type rules.
+Having the exact number is critical, especially with the new Amazon FBA restock limits by storage-type rules.